 Recommended by Campbell & Alya from Stingy Nomads

-Our first hike was Salkantay trek to Machu Picchu - in our opinion it’s a better alternative to the Inca Trail.
+One of the greatest hikes is the Salkantay trek to Machu Picchu – in our opinion it’s a better alternative to the Inca Trail.

 Salkantay trek is a 74 km route that requires 5 days to complete.
-The trek starts at a small town of Mollepata - 100 km from Cusco and finishes at Aguas Calientes, a getaway to Machu Picchu.
+The trek starts at the small town of Mollepata – 100 km from Cusco and finishes at Aguas Calientes, a getaway to Machu Picchu.

-2. Without Tour Guide via Hydroelectrica
+2. Without Tour Guide via Hydroelectrica to Machu Picchu

 Recommended by Eoin from Dollys Quest

-When my friends and I visited Cusco, we decided that we would make our own way to Machu Picchu.
+When my friends and I visited Cusco, we decided that we would make our way to Machu Picchu.
 We were not too fussed on group tours and it seemed like a bit of an adventure to do it ourselves.

 To be honest, going as part of a group would probably have been more exciting as going self-guided means, for the most part, you must skip some of the incredible hiking opportunities and trails that make up many tours.